Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 1. Put forth the products that you feel can fetch more sales to you.

-2. New Arrivals., Due to no sales, stats may not be displayed on the search query's first page, but boosting them can surely help gain visibility.
-Like, if the new 'iPhone' was launched.
+2. New Arrivals., Due to no sales, stats may not be displayed on the search query's first page, but boosting them can help gain visibility.
+It's as if the new 'iPhone' was launched.
 Highlight the product to increase sales.

 3. Brands want their products to be displayed at the top.
-Suppose Nike wants that whenever a shopper types' Running Shoes, Nike shoes are the first ones to get displayed.
+Suppose Nike wants that when a shopper types' Running Shoes, Nike shoes are the first to be shown.

-4. In such a way, boosting products always help.
-Unbxd provides you the option to create 100 levels of boost/bury groups to promote or demote specific product categories.
+4. In such a way, boosting products always helps.
+Unbxd allows you to create 100 levels of boost/bury groups to promote or demote specific product categories.
 For instance, while you boost the 'Puffer Jackets' for the 'Jacket' query, you bury the 'Trucker Jackets' for winter.
-You cater to your shoppers by boosting the right products.
+You cater to your shoppers by promoting the right products.

 5. The power of boost helps you dodge the shoppers to the end gate!

 6. Filters always help to create a more manageable set of products based on their attributes.
-Peter was actually looking for a good pair of headphones for his trip.
+Peter was looking for a good pair of headphones for his trip.
 He typed 'Headphones' on the search bar and got.
-Overwhelmed by the options.
+They were overwhelmed by the options.
 So, that is when filters come into the picture.
 Filters trickle down the search results to exactly what a shopper would like to see.

-When a query typed by shoppers gives multiple products, then the segregation of those product attributes helps the shoppers to make a relevant choice.
+When a query typed by shoppers gives multiple products, the segregation of those attributes helps the shoppers make a relevant choice.
 So, if a shopper comes to your site and searches for ‘phone,.’
 What a generic request, right?
-But it becomes extremely easy if your site provides product attributes as ‘filters.’
+But it becomes effortless if your site provides product attributes as ‘filters.’
 The filters are:

 • Price